 We’ve been managing RMDs for our clients for decades, and this time of year, we’re busy helping clients figure out the right RMD approach for them.
-You can do the same if you’re managing your own portfolios.
-Keep reading for some tips and answers to common questions that can help you find an approach that works for you.
+Here are some tips and answers to common questions that can help you find an approach that works for you.

 Even if you’ve already taken your RMD for this year, these tips can help you think through what to do with the proceeds or consider what you might do differently in the future.